Nikki Bella Fires Up Romance Rumors After She’s Spotted On Date With ‘DWTS’ Partner Artem Chigvintsev

-Nikki Bella is stoking rumors that she’s found love after she was spotted on a romantic evening out with her former Dancing With The Stars partner, Artem Chigvintsev.
-The two danced together during season 25 of the show and were eliminated during episode seven.
+Nikki Bella is stoking rumors that she’s found love after she was spotted on a romantic evening out with her former Dancing with the Stars partner, Artem Chigvintsev.
+The two danced together during Season 25 of the show and were eliminated during Episode 7.
 As Hollywood Life reports, Artem posted a video to his Instagram stories in which he and Nikki are enjoying glasses of wine together at what looks like a fancy restaurant.

 This isn’t the first time that there have been rumors that Artem and Nikki may have channeled their chemistry on the dance floor into a romantic relationship.
-Last month, US Weekly reported that they were dating.
-According to their article, the two were seen hanging out together at a farmer’s market Studio City, California in December.
+Last month, Us Weekly reported that they were dating.
+According to their article, the two were seen hanging out together at a farmer’s market in Studio City, California, in December.
 Sources reportedly told the tabloid that they were both making time to see each other despite their work commitments.

-Nikki was previously in a longterm relationship with fellow WWE star, John Cena.
+Nikki was previously in a longterm relationship with fellow WWE star John Cena.
 The two were engaged to be married but called off the wedding last year.
 As Us Weekly notes, Cena had hinted that Artem might choreograph their first dance as a married couple but that first dance never happened.

 As The Inquisitr previously reported, Nikki has said that she’d be open to rekindling her relationship with Cena again.